Ontario Provincial Police

-- After a century of policing, the OPP fulfills its mandate as one of North America’s largest deployed police services with more than 5,900 uniformed officers including part-time police officers and cadets, over 2,600 civilian employees and over 850 auxiliary members.
+- After more than a century of policing, the OPP fulfills its mandate as one of North America's largest deployed police services with more than 6,200 uniformed officers including part-time police officers, over 3,000 civilian employees and over 850 auxiliary members.

-- OPP members provide a vast array of services to both the province and more than 315 municipalities, through 165 detachments, six regional headquarters facilities and OPP General Headquarters.
+- OPP members provide a vast array of services to both the province and more than 324 municipalities, through 165 detachments, five regional headquarters, one divisional headquarters and OPP General Headquarters.